EricLBuehler/xlora/README.md

   - Set the trainability of the adapters.
 This is reflected in the config.
 - `xLoraModel.get_use_trainable_adapters(self) -> bool`
   - Get the trainable or not trainable state of the adapters.
-#### Scalings
-- `xLoraModel.set_scaling_pass_value(self, value: Union[Number, None])`
-  - Manually set the scalings to a specific value during the scaling pass, forever.
-Call this function with None to enable the default scalings.
-This is reflected in the config.
-- `xLoraModel.get_latest_scalings(self) -> Optional[Tensor]`
-  - Returns the latest scalings prediction, or None if no scalings have been predicted.
-The tensor is of shape (batch_size, seq_len, n_layers, n_classes).

 ## Original paper and citation